kptdev/kpt/site/content/en/concepts/architecture/_index.md

   in kpt programs are explicitly triggered through invoking kpt (although this can be done by automation).

 Kpt provides a hybrid GitOps + resource-controller model.
-It's architecture is designed to enable **composing loosely coupled solutions** through reading and writing to a shared data model (e.g. resources, controllers, OpenAPI).
+Its architecture is designed to enable **composing loosely coupled solutions** through reading and writing to a shared data model (e.g. resources, controllers, OpenAPI).